hendarSu/appbridge/README.md

-# woobridge
+# appbridge

-The "WooBridge" project is an open-source tool created to simplify the process of connecting external applications to your WooCommerce store and generating the required authentication to access store data.
+The "AppBridge" project is an open-source tool created to simplify the process of connecting external applications to your WooCommerce store and generating the required authentication to access store data.
 It is a powerful and flexible solution that enables developers to integrate with WooCommerce.

 #### Easy Connection
 WooBridge provides a user-friendly interface for connecting your application to your WooCommerce store, minimizing integration barriers.